 - 1. All information is confidential.
 We are not allowed by law to pass any information about you to any person outside our department.
 We do not publish information which would allow anyone to identify you. - 2.
 Interviewers are assigned an address to visit which has been randomly selected by our computer.
 You as an individual have not been chosen.
 We have no information on the names of individuals who live at any address. - 3.
 You may have been selected in a previous survey.
 For every survey all households have an equal chance of being selected.
 Household characteristics are always changing and previous questionnaires are destroyed. - 4.
-Our interviewers are employed part-time and have their own full-time jobs, which means they can usually only contact you during evenings and weekends. - 5.
+Most interviewers have a full-time job during the day.
+Therefore they must try to make contacts in the evenings and on weekends.
+Also, this is often the best time to find most people at home. - 5.
 The average interview should take less than 15 minutes.